spikly/simple-inv/README.md

 ## To install

-1) create the database structure using `database-structure.sql`
+1) Create a new database and import the tables found in `database-structure.sql`

-2) copy the files from this repository into a folder on your webserver
+2) Copy the files from this repository into a folder on your webserver

-3) duplicate `config/sample.config.php` and rename this new config file to `user.config.php`
+3) Duplicate `config/sample.config.php` and rename this new config file to `user.config.php`

-4) enter your database details into the newly created `user.config.php`
+4) Enter your database details into the newly created `user.config.php`

-5) visit http://yourserver/folder-where-you-copied-the-files to start using it
+5) Visit http://yourserver/folder-where-you-copied-the-files to start using it